Caramelized Onion and Rosemary Frittata is made with just a few simple ingredients but the flavor rocks and it’s start

-- Heat 2 tablespoons of the olive oil in a 12-inch non-stick or cast iron skillet.
-Add the 3 sliced onions and sauté on medium heat until caramelized to a golden brown but not burnt, about 10-12 minutes.
+- Heat 2 Tablespoons olive oil in a 12-inch non-stick or cast iron skillet.
+Add 3 sliced onions and sauté on medium heat until caramelized to a golden brown but not burnt, about 10-12 minutes.

 - In a separate bowl, whisk 8 eggs lightly, then season with sea salt and freshly ground black pepper to taste.
-Add 1 Tablespoon of rosemary leaves and give it one more quick stir.
+Add 1 Tablespoon rosemary leaves and give it one more quick stir.

 - Scrape the caramelized onions into the bowl and stir to combine.